sarah-you/c0323-code-solutions/javascript-arrays/javascript-arrays-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What are arrays used for?
-to tore list or set of values without knowing how many values will be added;
+to store list or set of values without knowing how many values will be added;

 - Describe array literal notation. give a variable a name to name the array, followed by the assignment operator and a opening and closing square bracket which contains the list of values that are separated by commas;

-- How are arrays different from "plain" objects? they hold sets of key/value pairs, but rather than accessing them using the preoperty name, arrays use index numbers;
+- How are arrays different from "plain" objects? they hold sets of key/value pairs, but rather than accessing them using the property name, arrays use index numbers;
 meaning, order may not matter for objects, but index numbers in an array specifies the order of the properties;

 - What number represents the first index of an array?